DARRYL SEYMOUR | Listicle Editor | Contact

 6. Watching Anthony Mundine fights

-For the most part, a large portion of Australian is usually heavily invested in any boxing match that stars the famous Aboriginal Boxer known as Anthony Mundine.
+For the most part, a large portion of Australia is usually heavily invested in any boxing match that stars the famous Aboriginal Boxer known as Anthony Mundine.

 However, Racist Australians and Aboriginals are the most likely to book a Mundine fight on Pay-Per-View.